 Whilst child labour takes many different forms, a priority is to eliminate without delay the worst forms of child labour as defined by Article 3 of ILO Convention No. 182:

-Guidance for governments on some hazardous child labour activities which should be prohibited is given in the accompanying ILO Recommendation No. 190 concerning the Prohibition and Immediate Action for the Elimination Worst Forms of Child Labour 1999:
+Guidance for governments on some hazardous work activities which should be prohibited is given by Article 3 of ILO Recommendation No. 190:

 - work which exposes children to physical, psychological or sexual abuse;